caleblevy/funcstructs/README.rst

   subtrees.
 - ``LevelSequence``: An unlabelled *ordered* tree represented by listing the height of each node above the root in a pre-ordered depth-first traversal.
-- ``DominantSequence``: A canonical level sequence which is lexicographically larger than the level sequences of all other ordered trees with the same unordered structure.
-Two level sequences correspond to the same unordered rooted tree if and only if they have the same dominant sequence.
+- ``DominantSequence``: The lexicographically maximal level sequence of all orderings of a RootedTree object.
 - ``TreeEnumerator``: Generates the dominant sequence of each unordered rooted tree on a fixed number of nodes using the algorithm provided by T. Beyer and
   S. M. Hedetniemi in "Constant time generation of rooted trees."